Usman-Iftikhar/CreditOneEDA/README.md

 # CreditOneEDA
-use Python and relevant libraries to explore trends in data.
+Use Python and relevant libraries to explore trends in data.